ankaAR/bestiario5e/_creatures/chitine.md

 ***Fey Ancestry.*** The chitine has advantage on saving throws against being hechizado, and magic can't put the chitine to sleep.

-***Sunlight Sensitivity.*** While in sunlight, the chitine has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the chitine has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ***Web Sense.*** While in contact with a web, the chitine knows the exact location of any other creature in contact with the same web.